How to Buy the Perfect Engagement Ring

 Have a budget in mind

 How much this should be is the million dollar question!
-Tradition dictates that an engagement ring ought to cost between one and three months’ salary, but this unromantic (and, for many, unrealistic) guideline is completely against our philosophy.
+People often say that an engagement ring ought to cost between one and three months’ salary, but this unromantic (and, for many, unrealistic) guideline is completely against our philosophy.
 It’s far more important to find a ring that you will both love.
+After all, it doesn’t come with a price tag on it!
 We advise our clients to have a spend limit in mind and then set about finding the perfect ring within your budget.

 If you really want a budget guideline, Annabel Davidson, jewellery editor for Vanity Fair, suggests the ‘wince test’: